William Wollaston (Ipswich MP elected 1768): Life

-Before gaining his position in Parliament, he served as colonel of the Eastern Battalion in the Suffolk Militia.
 He was a close friend of artist Thomas Gainsborough, with whom he shared a love of music.
 Gainsborough painted Wollaston's portrait in about 1758.
 In 1794 to pay off a gambling debt Wollaston sold the family estate of Finborough Hall to Roger Pettiward (d.1833), whose family owned the neighbouring estate at Onehouse.

+Family

-He was married to Blanche, daughter of Robert Hyde Page and sister of Sir Thomas-Hyde Page.
+Wollaston was married to Blanche, daughter of Robert Hyde Page and sister of Sir Thomas-Hyde Page.
 They had no children.